ScilifelabDataCentre/genome-portal/hugo/content/about/_index.md

 ### Citation guidelines

-Consult the <a href="/citation" target="_blank">Cite us</a> page for detailed citation guidelines.
+Consult the <a href="/citation">Cite us</a> page for detailed citation guidelines.

 ### Terms of use

-Information about what to expect from this service, as well as disclaimers and limitations of this website and its content, can be found on the <a href="/terms" target="_blank">Terms of use</a> page.
+Information about what to expect from this service, as well as disclaimers and limitations of this website and its content, can be found on the <a href="/terms">Terms of use</a> page.

 ### Privacy policy

-Information about what, how, and why personal and technical data is handled and protected when using this website can be found on the <a href="/privacy" target="_blank">Privacy policy</a> page.
+Information about what, how, and why personal and technical data is handled and protected when using this website can be found on the <a href="/privacy">Privacy policy</a> page.

 ### Funding